abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-2/index.md

 - For equally critical tasks, start with the shorter ones first
 - Consider risk factors that might affect sequencing decisions

-Queues have a profound affect the product development processes.
+Queues have a profound effect on product development processes.
 They cause valuable work products to sit idle, waiting to access busy resources.
 Queuing theory is interested in the various qualities of a queue.
 Its importance within software engineering can not be understated.
 A team that does not manage its queues properly is running the risk of slow delivery, long cycle times and large batch sizes.

 #### Cumulative Flow Diagram